 Steps 1-7 below describe an example of a transition from a controlled operation to an uncontrolled operation when conditions are such that the daytime TWE range cannot be maintained.
 The steps are reversed if it is possible to return to a controlled operation and high elevation redds have not been established.
 There may be changes made to these steps based on the TMT discussion.
-The following tailwater operation was coordinated with the TMT during the October 29, 2014 meeting.
+The following are the typical tailwater operational step:

 - 1) Bonneville Dam tailwater will be operated within a range of 11.3-13.0 feet during all hours. - 2) If necessary to pass additional flow, Bonneville Dam tailwater will be operated up to 16.5 feet during nighttime hours (1700-0600).
-Highest tailwater elevations will be concentrated around midnight. - 3) If necessary to pass additional flow, Bonneville Dam tailwater will be operated up to 18.5 feet during nighttime hours (1700-0600).
+Highest tailwater elevations will be concentrated around midnight. - 3) If necessary to pass additional flow, Bonneville Dam tailwater will be operated up to 16.5 feet during nighttime hours (1700-0600).
 Highest tailwater elevations will be concentrated around midnight. - 4) If necessary to pass additional flow, Bonneville Dam tailwater operating range will become 13.0-16.5 feet during daytime hours (0600-1700) with no upper limit during nighttime hours.

 Highest tailwater elevations will be concentrated around midnight.
 The Action Agencies will notify the TMT of this occurrence and coordinate further operations if necessary.

-There are several conditions that typically preclude the chum spawning operation for multiple days.
-These events are usually forecasted well in advance, and an appropriate course of action is coordinated through TMT.
+There are several conditions that have historically precluded the ability to maintain the daytime chum spawning range of 11.3 to 13.0 feet.
+These events are usually forecasted well in advance, and an appropriate course of action is coordinated through TMT as needed.
 Below are some examples of the conditions where the chum operation cannot be managed within the above constraints: